AStcherbinine/omegapy/docs/doc_omega_plots.md

     ==========
     omega : OMEGAdata
         The OMEGA/MEx observation
-    ibd : 2D array
+    data : 2D array
-        The array of the computed IBD values from the omega observation cmap : str, optional (default 'Greys_r')
+        The array of the computed data values from the omega observation cmap : str, optional (default 'Greys_r')
         The matplotlib colormap.
     vmin : float or None, optional (default None)